superbahbi/superbahbi/README.md

 <p align="center">
 Hi there 👋<br>
-my name is Bobby Lee, and I'm a full-stack software engineer based in San Luis Obispo, California.
+my name is Robert Kugler, and I'm a full-stack software engineer based in San Luis Obispo, California.
 I'm currently learning Typescript, React, and React Native, and am actively updating my GitHub repositories with the projects I'm developing.